Wetherill Park Nature Reserve

-Wetherill Park Nature Reserve, also called Wetherill Park Reserve, is an urban park and a nature reserve situated in the western suburbs of Sydney, New South Wales, Australia.
+Wetherill Park Nature Reserve, also called Wetherill Park Reserve and Wetherill Park District Park, is an urban park and a nature reserve situated in the western suburbs of Sydney, New South Wales, Australia.
 The reserve contains an open woodland and bushland which feature native plants, such as eucalyptus trees, and recreational areas.

 Landform

 The reserve is on an elevated ridge that is 62 m high towards the eastern point of the park, which features a broad panorama over the surrounding area within the park.
 The reserve is strategically placed between the industrial areas to the north and residential areas to the south of the park, thus giving a visual alleviation from these surroundings.
 The topsoil of many areas in the park has been eroded due to wind and water, leaving the clay sub soil exposed.

 Features

-Recreational characteristics in the reserve include shaded picnic areas with barbeque, walking paths and a number of children's playgrounds all within the native bushland.
+Recreational characteristics in the reserve include shaded picnic areas with barbeque, walking paths (which were installed in the early 2000s) and a number of children's playgrounds all within the native bushland.
 In the park, there is a prominent monument made in bluestone that is dedicated to the fallen World War I soldiers who had resided in Wetherill Park.